arshiamufti/arshiamufti.github.io/about.md

 image:
   feature: soft-trees.jpg
 ---
+I like extensively curated [Spotify playlists](https://open.spotify.com/user/arshia__), coffee, and functional programming.
+Usually all at once.
 I study computer science at the [University of Waterloo](https://uwaterloo.ca/){:target="_blank"}, in Waterloo, Canada.
 It is quite cold here.
 Here are some things that are important to me.

 ### Education and Technology

 Both technology and the current education systems have a long way to go before they become a safe and inclusive place for all.
 One of my goals in life is to develop educational tools that recognize the diversity in race, gender, ability, socio-economic status, and literacy in our societies and allow people with a variety of backgrounds and experiences to learn.
-I am an active member of the [Waterloo Women in Computer Science Undergraduate Committee](http://wics.uwaterloo.ca/){:target="_blank"}, and chaired the committee during Spring 2016.
+I chaired the [Waterloo Women in Computer Science Undergraduate Committee](http://wics.uwaterloo.ca/){:target="_blank"} in the summer of 2016, and continue to be an active member.

 ### Reading and writing.